 Consumer Decision Hierarchies

 There are a multitude of factors that influence the way we shop and what leads us to make a purchase.
 To develop effective shopper marketing strategies, manufacturers and retailers need to understand how people shop a particular category.
-Do your ideal shoppers make decisions based on advertising, pack size, brand, price, flavour, claims or a combination of these attributes?
+Do your key shoppers make decisions based on advertising, pack size, brand, price, flavour, claims or a combination of these attributes?